CESP-ExpHer/GCPBayes-Pipeline/README.md

 ## Visualization
 - There are different visualizations for outputs from various steps.
-You could find more details through the visualizations scripts in the [**GCPBayes Wiki**](3).
+You could find more details through the visualizations scripts in the [**Tutorial - Wiki**](2).
 <br>

 - **Shiny App - Online:** For a GCPBayes pleiotropic candidates genes output, we developed a shiny App which you could find through the following link: